traefik/traefik/docs/content/providers/redis.md

 #### `tls.cert`

-Public certificate used for the secured connection to Redis.
+Public certificate used for the secure connection to Redis.

 ```toml tab="File (TOML)"
 [providers.redis.tls]